 Section 7.
 Obligations of Persons Required to Report.-Any person or official required to report cases of suspected child abuse may take or cause to be taken photographs of the areas of trauma visible on a child who is subject to a report and, if medically indicated, cause to be performed a radiological examination on the child.
-Any photographs or x-rays taken shall be sent to the child protective service at the time the written report is sent, or as soon thereafter as possible.
+[Any] Medical summaries or reports of the photographs or x-rays taken shall be sent to the child protective service at the time the written report is sent, or as soon thereafter as possible.
+Child protective services shall have access to the actual photographs and x-rays and may obtain them or duplicates of them upon request.